Blendify/blender-manual/blender_docs/manual/data_system/files/image_formats.rst

 Radiance HDR
 ------------

-Radiance is a suite of tools for lighting simulation originally written by Greg Ward.
+Radiance is a suite of tools for lighting simulation.
 Since Radiance had the first (and for a long time the only) HDR image format, this format is supported by many other software packages.